syncfusion-content/blazor-docs/blazor/progress-bar/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor Progress Bar Component | Syncfusion
-description: Checkout and learn here all about Accessibility in Syncfusion Blazor Progress Bar component and more.
+description: Checkout and learn here all about Accessibility using Keyboard navigation in Syncfusion Blazor Progress Bar component and more.
 platform: Blazor
 control: Progress Bar
 documentation: ug